SimonSchirber/UWBWebsite/docs/report.md

 </p>

 IMU Indoor Localization
-In a paper by Ibrahim et al. [CITE] indoor localization was achieved using a 9-DOF IMU sensor and a barometric pressure sensor.
-The basis of the system was to find the derivative of the acceleration to obtain the jerk and then take the triple integration to determine displacement.
+In a paper by Ibrahim et al. [3] indoor localization was achieved using a 9-DOF IMU sensor and a barometric pressure sensor.
+The basis of the system was to find the derivative of the acceleration to obtain the jerk and then take the triple integration of jerk to determine displacement.
 This is done in an attempt to reduce the effects of sensor drift on the overall measurements.
 The pressure measurement was used to estimate the height by making assumptions about how atmospheric pressure decreases as height increases.
-They then passed these measurements through a Kalman filter to find the displacement estimates and were able to track a walk through a multi-story building withing 3% error.
-The graph of this experiment is shown in the figure below.
+They then passed these measurements through a Kalman filter to find the displacement estimates and were able to track a walk through a multi-story building within 3% error.
+The graph of this experiment is shown in Figure 4.

 <p align='center'>
   <img width="400" src="./media/IMU_experiment.png" alt="IMU Localization Experimetnt [3]">